 Cost: Variable.
 Starts at $169 per-month with a 36-month agreement.
 Offers a 10-day free trial.

 Editor’s note: If you want to save some money and get a plethora of data at your fingertips you can signup for our Growth plan which includes Glew.io.

-There are a ton of analytics tools for ecommerce businesses.
+There are a ton of different options for ecommerce analytics software.
 And while Google Analytics is a great place to get started, you won’t be able to answer all of the questions your business will have using that tool alone.

 We think the most robust solution is one where you use several data analytics tools simultaneously.
-This is one of the many reasons why we include Glew.io in our Growth plan for Managed WooCommerce hosting.
+This is one of the many reasons why we include Glew.io in our Managed WooCommerce hosting.